 |Related searches||Related searches made by others or that are based on the contents of the image.|

-In addition to these insights, Visual Search also returns a diverse set of terms (tags) derived from the input image.
-These tags allow users to explore concepts found in the image.
-For example, if the input image is of a famous athlete, one of the tags could be the name of the athlete, another tag could be Sports.
-Or, if the input image is of an apple pie, the tags could be Apple Pie, Pies, Desserts, so users can explore related concepts.
+In addition to insights, Bing Visual Search returns a variety of terms (that is, tags) derived from the input image.
+The tags enable users to explore concepts found in the image.
+For example, if the input image is of a famous athlete, one of the tags may be the name of the athlete, another tag could be Sports.
+Or, if the input image is of an apple pie, the tags could be Apple Pie, Pies, and Desserts.

-The Visual Search results also include bounding boxes for regions of interest in the image.
-For example, if the image contains several celebrities, the results may include bounding boxes for each of the recognized celebrities in the image.
-Or, if Bing recognizes a product or clothing in the image, the result may include a bounding box for the recognized product or clothing item.
+Bing Visual Search results also include bounding boxes for regions of interest in the image.
+For example, if the image contains several celebrities, the results may include bounding boxes for each of the recognized celebrities.
+Or, if Bing recognizes a product or clothing in the image, the result may include a bounding box for the recognized item.

 The Bing Visual Search API is a RESTful web service, making it easy to call from any programming language that can make HTTP requests and parse JSON.
-You can use the service using either the REST API, or the SDK.
+You can use either the REST API or the SDK for the service.

-- Create a Cognitive Services API account with access to the Bing Search APIs.
+- Create a Cognitive Services account to access the Bing Search APIs.
 If you don't have an Azure subscription, you can create an account for free.

 - Process the API response by parsing the returned JSON message.

-First, try the Bing Image Search API interactive demo.
-This demo shows how you can quickly customize a search query and scour the web for images.
+First, try the Bing Visual Search API interactive demo.
+The demo shows how you can quickly customize a search query and scour the web for images.

-The Bing Visual Search reference documentation contains definitions and information on the endpoints, headers, API responses, and query parameters that you can use to request image-based search results.
+The Images - Visual Search reference describes definitions and information on the endpoints, request headers, responses, and query parameters that you can use to request image-based search results.

-The Bing Use and Display Requirements specify acceptable uses of the content and information gained through the Bing search APIs.
+The Bing Search API use and display requirements specify acceptable uses of the content and information gained through the Bing search APIs.